juxhouse/bela-resources/Concepts.md

 ## Software Structure (ECDs)

-"Software structure" is a collection of ECDs ([Elements](#elements), [Containments](#containments) and [Dependencies](#dependencies)).
+"Software structure" is composed of ECDs ([Elements](#elements), [Containments](#containments) and [Dependencies](#dependencies)).

-It is a precise term that works uniformly regardless of the level of abstracion, from high-level architecture to mid-level design and low-level implementation.
+"Structure" is a precise term that works uniformly at all levels of abstracion, from high-level architecture to mid-level design and low-level implementation.

 ECDs are the only fundamental concepts necessary to represent and explore software structure.